 - 1. To be considered for licensure by endorsement under section 12-20-202(3), C.R.S., an applicant must submit a completed application form, all requested documentation, and the appropriate fee. - 2.
-An applicant must submit verification of at least one active/valid license, in good standing at the time of the application, from another state or United States territory, the federal government, or a military occupational specialty, as defined in section 24-4-201, C.R.S.
-An applicant must also identify all other licenses held in any other state, United States territory, the federal government, or foreign country. - 3.
-To be eligible for licensure by endorsement, the applicant must: - Attest to the following substantially equivalent education, experience and credentials: - (1) Graduation from a school approved by the appropriate governmental agency responsible for approving such schools in that state or United States territory; - (2) Successful completion of training hours that are substantially equivalent to the training hours specified in Rule 1.2 for the license sought in this state as determined by the Director.
-The Director deems "substantially equivalent" to include: - (a) The successfully completed training hours are equal to or greater than the training hours specified in Rule 1.2 for the license sought in this state; OR - (b) The successful completion of a minimum of sixty-five percent of the training hours specified in Rule 1.2 for the license sought in this state at an approved training program AND five hours of documented work experience performed as a licensee in good standing in another state or United States territory for every one hour of Colorado required training that has not been met. - (i) For example, if an applicant completes 1,000 hours of the required 1,500 hours of training, the applicant must demonstrate 2,500 hours of work experience to account for the 500 hour difference in training hours: OR - (c) Any other combination of successfully completed training hours at an approved training program and documented work experience performed as a licensee in good standing in another state or United States territory as determined by the Director on a case-by-case basis. - (3) Passage of a written examination administered or accepted by the appropriate licensing agency for that state or United States territory; and,
+An applicant must submit verification of at least one active/ valid license, in good standing at the time of the application, from another state, territory, or foreign country.
+An applicant must also identify all licenses held in any other state, territory, or foreign country. - 3.
+To be eligible for licensure by endorsement, the applicant must attest to the following substantially equivalent experience and credentials: - a.
+Graduation from a school approved by the appropriate governmental agency responsible for approving such schools in that state, territory, or foreign country; - b.
+Successful completion of training hours that are substantially equivalent to the training hours specified in Rule 1.2 for the license sought in this state as determined by the Director.
+The Director deems "substantially equivalent" to include: - (1) The successfully completed training hours are equal to or greater than the training hours specified in Rule 1.2 for the license sought in this state; OR - (2) The successful completion of a minimum of sixty-five percent of the training hours specified in Rule 1.2 for the license sought in this state at an approved training program AND five hours of documented work experience performed as a licensee in good standing in another state, territory or foreign country for every one hour of Colorado required training that has not been met. - (a) For example, if an applicant completes 1,000 hours of the required 1,500 hours of training, the applicant must demonstrate 2,500 hours of work experience to account for the 500 hour difference in training hours: OR - (3) Any other combination of successfully completed training hours at an approved training program and documented work experience performed as a licensee in good standing in another state, territory or foreign country as determined by the Director on a case-by-case basis. - c.
+Passage of a written examination administered or accepted by the appropriate licensing agency for that state, territory, or foreign country; and, - d.
+Passage of a practical examination administered by or accepted by the appropriate licensing agency for that state, territory, or foreign country OR at least 1,000 hours of work experience for the type of license being sought, within the two years immediately preceding the application receipt. - 4.
+The applicant must report any disciplinary actions taken against them in any other jurisdiction.

-- (4) Passage of a practical examination administered by or accepted by the appropriate licensing agency for that state or United States territory OR at least 1,000 hours of work experience for the type of license being sought, within the two years immediately preceding the application receipt, OR - b.
-Submit verification of having held for at least one year a current and valid license from another jurisdiction with a scope of practice that is substantially similar to the scope of practice for the relevant profession as defined in the Barber and Cosmetology Act. - 4.
-The applicant must report any disciplinary actions taken against them in any other jurisdiction. - 5.
-An applicant holding a current license from another jurisdiction that does not meet the qualification requirements for licensure by endorsement in Colorado may apply to take the examination(s) (practical or written, or both) not taken or passed in another jurisdiction.
+5. An applicant holding a current license from another jurisdiction that does not meet the qualification requirements for licensure by endorsement in Colorado may apply to take the examination(s) (practical or written, or both) not taken or passed in another jurisdiction.
 The Director will determine the examination(s) required on a case-by-case basis.